chochain/eForth.js/README.md

   |down arrow|execute selected/high-lighted section of Forth code|
   |run|execute entire file shown|

-Note if you kick-off the **eforth8.html** page from a webserver (as described below), the embeded Forth in the page also can be executed.
+Note if you kick-off the **eforth8.html** page from a webserver (as described below), the embedded Forth in the page also can be executed.

 ## Javascript Modules
 Should you plan to incorporate <em style='color:#fc4'>**eforth.js**</em> in a larger project, or maybe you care for modulization in fashion of the ES6's new feature i.e. ease of source code maintenance